Andrettin/Wyrmsun/readme.txt

 - Added Ingria and Viborg provinces (Earth).
 - Added Lake Ladoga water province (Earth).
 - Added Untersberg province (Nidavellir).
+- Years in Nidavellir are counted based on the foundation of Untersberg.
+Instead of "BC" and "AD", BU (Before Untersberg) and YU (Years Untersberg) are used when playing a Nidavellirian civilization.

 * Heroes
 - Derro Thugs can now be created as custom heroes for (usable for Nidavellir quests).